Best App Analytics Tools you should know about

 TelemetryDeck

-TelemetryDeck is our own app analytics tool, and we are located in Germany, offering lean and hassle-free implantation!
+TelemetryDeck is our own app analytics tool, and we are located in Germany, offering lean and hassle-free implementation!
 As with any other analytics tool, TelemetryDeck offers standard metrics such as the number of users, sessions, device models, and operating systems.
 Using our query language, you have some control over what data you want to collect.
-We specialize in user protection and GDPR compliance, which we do by anonymizing the data when it's collected: on the user's own device!
+We specialize in user protection and GDPR compliance, which we do by anonymizing the data when it's collected—on the user's own device!
 See how we compare to Google Firebase.

 Other features of TelemetryDeck are custom dashboards, A/B testing, funnels, multi-platform support, lightweight implementation, and real-time analytics.